slkjain/vkas/index.md

 ## Welcome to VKAS

 VKAS is a Java based solver that can be used to find out the relationship between a set of independent and dependent variables.
-I developed it way back in 2005 based on the paper "Gene Expression Programming in Problem Solving" (https://www.gene-expression-programming.com/webpapers/ferreira-WSC6.pdf).
-VKAS source code was earlier published on SourceForge (https://sourceforge.net/projects/vikasg/).
+I developed it way back in 2005 based on the paper [Gene Expression Programming in Problem Solving](https://www.gene-expression-programming.com/webpapers/ferreira-WSC6.pdf).
+VKAS source code was earlier published on [SourceForge](https://sourceforge.net/projects/vikasg/).
 I recently moved the source code to GitHub.

 ### What method does VKAS use